The United Nations Climate Change Conference is the foremost global forum for discussions on climate change.

-The 26th Conference of the Parties is the most significant COP since the Paris Agreement was signed in 2015 as nations will be reviewing their emissions targets.
+The 26th Conference of the Parties was the most significant COP since the Paris Agreement was signed in 2015, as nations reviewed their emissions targets.
 Five years ago world leaders committed to an historic agreement to tackle climate change.
 They agreed to keep global mean temperature rises well below 2 ℃ and to strive to limit the rise to 1.5 ℃.
-COP26 will have the aim of ratifying the Paris Agreement.

-Made up of international negotiations, global civil society activity and protest activity, the COP26 conference will be the biggest and most complex event ever staged in Scotland, with the largest gathering of Heads of State ever to happen in the UK.
+Made up of international negotiations, global civil society activity and activists, COP26 was the biggest and most complex event ever staged in Scotland, with the largest gathering of Heads of State ever to happen in the UK.

-In addition to the main negotiations we can expect hundreds of meetings and social gatherings to take place during the period of the COP.
-The whole city will feel its presence.
+In addition to the main negotiations hundreds of meetings and social gatherings also took place during the period of the COP.
+The whole city felt its presence.

 For more information:

-Glasgow is also currently ranked 4th in the world in the Global Destination Sustainability Index (GDS-Index).
-The GDS-Index was launched in 2016 and promotes responsible business tourism best practice.
+The city is also currently ranked 4th in the world in the Global Destination Sustainability Index (GDS-Index) that promotes responsible business tourism best practice.